hackclub/hackpad/hackpads/GamePad/README.md

 - `M3 screws` would be hex head screws
 - `OLED screen` would have a white screen, and if not then blue
 - `PCB` would be blue

+# Notes:
+- For the WS2812Bs, I do not know how to solder these yet - but I am planning to learn and then build a v2 hackpad.
+However as I don't know how to currently and the other components are THT, Having this hackpad soldered would be ideal :)